alkestis-s/Log4JShell-Bytecode-Detector/README.md

 ## ❓ Background on CVE-2021-44228

 A serious Remote Code Execution vulnerability has been discovered within log4j and version 2.0-beta9 to 2.14 are affected.
 The vulnerability has been classified as critical, as it affected log4j one of the most used logging libraries for Java.
-There are many references and article out there.
+There are many references and articles out there.

 * [Hackernews](https://thehackernews.com/2021/12/extremely-critical-log4j-vulnerability.html)
 * [BSI (german only)](https://www.bsi.bund.de/SharedDocs/Cybersicherheitswarnungen/DE/2021/2021-549032-10F2.pdf?__blob=publicationFile&v=6)